rich-context-competition/rich-context-book-2019/combined_chapters/rich_context_book.md

 The linking model takes as input a dataset mention, its context, and one of the candidate datasets in the knowledge base, and outputs a binary label.
-We use a gradient boosted trees classifier using the XGBoost implementation.[^3] The model takes as input the following features: prior probability of entity, prior probability of entity given mention, prior probability of mention given entity, whether a year appears in the mention context and in the dataset title, mention length, mention sentence length, whether the mention is an acronym, estimated section title of the mention, overlap between mention context and dataset keywords provided in the knowledge base, and the TF-IDF weighted token overlap.
+We use a gradient boosted trees classifier using the XGBoost<sup>3</sup>
+implementation.
+The model takes as input the following features:

+* prior probability of entity, estimated based on number of occurrences in the training set (float between 0 and 1)
+* prior probability of entity given mention, estimated based on number of occurrences in the training set (float between 0 and 1)
+* prior probability of mention given entity, estimated based on number of occurrences in the training set (float between 0 and 1)
+* whether the same year appears both in the mention context and in the dataset title (binary)
+* mention length (int)
+* mention sentence length (int)
+* whether the mention is an acronym, computed by checking if it is one token that is all upper case (binary)
+* estimated section title of the mention, computed by searching backwards from the mention for the nearest section header (binary one-hot)
+* count of overlapping words between the mention context and dataset keywords provided in the knowledge base (int)

 We note that it is possible to predict zero, one or multiple dataset IDs for the same mention, and each dataset candidate is scored independently.

+We performed a randomized hyperparameter search with 100 iterations over the following hyperparameters and ranges and used a learning rate of 10^-1:

+* `max_depth` : `range(2, 8)`
+* `n_estimators` : `range(1, 50)`
+* `colsample_by_tree` : `numpy.linspace(0.1, 0.5, 5)`
+* `min_child_weight` : `range(5, 11)`

+Each model took a negligible amount of time to train, and the entire hyperparameter search took a few minutes to train on a machine with 8 CPUs.

 [Research Area Prediction](#sec:areas_methods)
 ------------------------